|Botanical Name||Cymbopogon winterianus Jowitt.|

-Citronella is cultivated in Nepal within the altitude of 500-lGOOm.
-It is tall aromatic perennial grass reaching up to 2m.
+Citronella is cultivated in Nepal at an altitude of 500-1600m.
+It is tall aromatic perennial grass reaching up to 2m in height.
 Leaves fragrant, leaf blade linear, tapering to a long membranous, acuminate tip.
-Inflorescence large and drooping and end in racemose pair supported by the proper sheaths; Racemes are sessile or short; longer pedicelled with tow lower spikelets.
+The inflorescence is large and drooping and ends in racemose pair supported by the proper sheaths; Racemes are sessile or short; longer pedicelled with two lower spikelets.
 Propagation is extensively carried out by slips (vegetative method).

 Citronella oil is obtained by steam distillation of partially wilted leaves of Cymbopogon winterianus.

 The essential oil produced from this crop is of immense significance due to its use in perfume, soap, cosmetics, detergent, and flavor industries at low concentrations and the pharmaceutical industry.
 The ethnopharmacological evidence as well as the scientific community has also proved its different biological activities like anti-inflammatory, antimicrobial, and anticonvulsant activities, which is of great value to the pharmaceutical industries.